 NEVER telephone a DCA

-If a DCA rings you, refuse to go through the security questions, just say "In writing only" and hang up
+If a DCA rings you, refuse to go through the security questions & hang up!

 I have sent them a letter today which has been drafted up by a close friend who is well known on this forum.
 Please see letter below and let me know you're thoughts on next steps....